6notes/lunchables/README.md

 # Lunchables (WIP)

 Story that I will be using to demonstrate some features.
-I want to explore css changes, inventory, item gates, and randomly generated content.
+I want to explore:

+- [x] css/UI changes/background images
+- [ ] inventory
+- [ ] item gates
+- [ ] randomly generated content

 # Local testing